bradmb/factors/README.md

 * Users can have more than one credential (example: three phone numbers, FIDO2 key, and a TOTP token)
 * Numerical multi-factor tokens
 * Modular so you only have to install the features you want

-In Progress:
-* Email multi-factor authentication
+* Email multi-factor authentication (with support for SMTP and Postmark as mail providers)

 To-do:
 * Text-based multi-factor tokens